TCS Manual Testing Interview Questions and Answers For Freshers | Updated 2026

 Functional Testing verifies whether application features work according to business requirements properly.
 Each module is validated using expected inputs, outputs, and workflows carefully.
 Examples include login, registration, search, and payment processing functions.
 This testing ensures software performs intended tasks for users reliably.
 Functional testing is essential for fresher interviews.

-35. How to prepare Functional Testing concepts?
+35. What are the Functional Testing concepts?

 Ans: